Xilinx/inference-server/README.rst

 License
 -------

-Xilinx Inference Server is licensed under the terms of Apache 2.0 (see LICENSE).
+Xilinx Inference Server is licensed under the terms of Apache 2.0 (see `LICENSE <https://github.com/Xilinx/inference-server/blob/main/LICENSE>`__).
 The LICENSE file contains additional license information for third-party files distributed with this work.
-More license information can be seen in :ref:`dependencies`.
+More license information can be seen in the `dependencies <https://expert-funicular-ce3bc1d0.pages.github.io/dependencies.html>`__.